Committee on Minority Historians

 Purpose: To advocate for a more inclusive profession by representing the interest and concerns of minority historians; to foster an inclusive scholarship that challenges and transforms the practice of history, both substantively and methodologically; to work with other committees within the Association and to support the Association’s outreach to public history organizations and K–12 teachers.

-Membership: 6 members, including one graduate student.
+Membership: 5 members, including one graduate student or early career professional.
 Committee meets twice a year by teleconference with CMH members serving a minimum of three years.
 New members will be added on a staggered yearly basis.

 Publications and Resources